ONE HABIT that you can do to help your teen get more sleep.

 Wake-up Routine

-Prep the night before, showering, clothes picked
+Prep the night before!

 What is the latest your teen can sleep in and still make it to school?